eri/Website/README.md

 - Fixed the broken dark / white theme switcher ([#6](https://github.com/eri/Website/pull/6))
 - Added a complete guide to deploy to Netlify on this README
 - Global rewrite of this README with structure and design changes
+- This version will be deprecated in favor of a new version made with React & TailwindCSS.

 ## ✨&nbsp; Features
 * **WindiCSS support.** WindiCSS is a new frontend framework using classes for styles providing faster load times.